-Ignorance creates a vacuum and vacuums, especially in politics, abhor decency.
+Ignorance creates a vacuum and vacuums, especially in politics, sometimes get filled with nonsense.
 So, in the interest of adding some factual bits to the nonsensical debates sure to follow, here is the least you should know about Mormonism:

 Just six days before the Huckabee story was published, Romney had delivered a speech aides promised would be the candidate's defining statement on his religion.

 "I believe that Jesus Christ is the Son of God and the Savior of mankind," he said, with the caveat that "My church's beliefs about Christ may not all be the same as those of other faiths.
 Each religion has its own unique doctrines and history."

 Of the 2,546 words in Romney's prepared speech, "Mormon" appears just once.